Osmosis and Salt and Saline

 Article by Gemma Hutchings | Date Published 15th November 2024

-Salt & saline lightening treatments as a result of osmosis
+Salt & saline lightening treatments, as a result of osmosis

 In order to understand the science of pigment lightening in the skin and osmosis we will first need to understand some important things about cells.